 Get into personality types

 Get outside with a pencil and notebook and draw what you see!
 Better yet, go on a fun hike and explore a new place.
 It doesn’t have to be good, just expressive!

 Discover new hiking spots

 Take advantage of these sunny skies and fresh air and soak up the great outdoors!

 Try out paddleboard yoga (or just plain yoga)

 There’s nothing like the challenge of a downward dog on a moving board!
 Whether on land or on the water, summer’s the perfect time to get bendy!

-Painting, drawing, pottery, block printing–get messy and learn a new creative skill!
-There are lots of virtual art classes right now too that can be done both virtually or in person.
+Get messy and learn a new creative skill!
+There are lots of classes right now too that can be done both virtually or in person.

 Make it the most zen summer ever.

 DIY jewelry is having a big moment—and for good reason.
 It’s an easy and affordable way to incorporate sustainable, one-of-a-kind pieces into your accessory arsenal.
 Grab a kit, browse some DIY projects, and start tinkering.
 Once you get really good, you can even start designing while binge-watching your fave show or listening to your can’t-miss, go-to podcast.